kevoree-modeling/framework/README.md

 - KTraversal: typed, using the Java or JavaScript with a fluent API to declare the collecting behaviour.
 - Queries: untyped, using plain String an a pipe mechanism similar to UNIX pipe to declare collection and filter

-Firstly the KTraversal API is available on any KObject
+Un a nutshell, Queries are textual version of the KTraversal API

-Additionally
+TODO